pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Name - Defaults to the route name that was added, but can be modified to anything you desire.
 Enabled - If this route appears on any of the device screens, routes can be disabled so that multiple routes can be pre loaded and enabled when needed. eg. Day 1, Day 2.
 Route Colour - The colour of the route.
+Reversed - To reverse the direction of the route.

 ---